jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

   - Error logs contain partition execution info
   - Decoupled logging implementation

-### Combined preCICE Evaluation (PoC + Technical Analysis)
+### Evaluation

-During the PoC, the team assigned this requirement an **average score of 0.75 on the 0–3 scale**, which implies that preCICE partially meets this requirement.
+The PoC team determined that preCICE partially meets this requirement.

 Representative PoC comments are:
 - Error logging sinks can be specified in the config file.
 A component could integrate boost.log (the precice logging backend) in C++, but this is more invasive and not standard.